 Ms. Yeung has represented a number of leading investment banks and Chinese companies in various PRC-related corporate finance transactions in China and Hong Kong, and has extensive experience in foreign direct investment, corporate restructuring, and property development in the PRC.

-Ms. Yeung regularly speaks at the Hong Kong Stock Exchange and the Hong Kong Institute of Company Secretaries regarding the rules governing the securities listings on the Hong Kong Stock Exchange and corporate governance, and had been the company secretary of Bank of China for about 8 years until October 2015.
+Ms. Yeung regularly speaks at the Hong Kong Stock Exchange and the Hong Kong Institute of Company Secretaries regarding the rules governing the securities listings on the Hong Kong Stock Exchange and corporate governance, and was the company secretary of Bank of China for nearly eight years, until October 2015.

 According to Chambers Asia-Pacific 2015, Ms. Yeung has "very good, professional knowledge of both Hong Kong and China laws, and keeps good relationships with a variety of clients."
 She is also praised by Chambers Global 2015, "Some of her clients are the most well-known corporate leaders in different industries."
 Ms. Yeung is also recognized as Securities Lawyer of the Year in the Asia Legal Awards by The Asian Lawyer 2016 and the leading capital markets lawyer in Euromoney Legal Media Group’s 2014 Asia Women in Business Law Awards.